MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

 # Michigan Geological Survey: Cross-Section Tool Box for ArcGIS Pro
- The following tool has created to automate the process of creating project files for groundwater analysis, as well as provide a resource for establishing cross-sectional views of geologic data in ArcGIS Pro.
+ The following tool was developed to automate the process of creating GIS layers for groundwater analysis, as well as provide a resource for generating cross-section views of geologic data in ArcGIS Pro.
 The implementation of the tools is as follows:
-1. Create an analysis-ready project with all necessary datasets within Michigan (Not applicable for other states).
+1. Creates a project area from a DEM and acquires a range of Michigan specific datasets for use in maps and cross-sections (Not applicable for other states).
-2. Create analysis-ready water well datasets with complete data transformation and formatting to the standards set by the Michigan Geological Survey.
+2. Reformats water well datasets to be used in analyses.
-3. Generate groundwater surface profiles based on the needs of the project.
+3. Generates groundwater surface profiles.
-4. Generate full cross-section views of multiple lines utilizing:
+4. Generates cross-section views of multiple lines that display the following:
    1. Borehole depths and lithologies.
    2. Screened intervals.
    3. Surface topography profiles.
    4. Bedrock topography profiles.
    5. Groundwater topography profiles.
-   6. Gridded box profile.
+   6. Reference grid.
-5. Generate segments of the full cross-section tool as data is changed.
+5. Generate individual portions of the full cross-section tool as data changes.

 ---